 USCIS Will Issue Redesigned Green Cards and Employment Authorization Documents

-WASHINGTON – U.S. Citizenship and Immigration Services today announced a redesign to the Permanent Resident Card (also known as a Green Card) and the Employment Authorization Document (EAD) as part of the Next Generation Secure Identification Document Project.
+On April 19, USCIS announced it was redesigning the Permanent Resident Card (also known as a Green Card) and the Employment Authorization Document (EAD) as part of the Next Generation Secure Identification Document Project.
 USCIS will begin issuing the new cards on May 1, 2017.

 Some Green Cards and EADs issued after May 1, 2017, may still display the existing design format as USCIS will continue using existing card stock until current supplies are depleted.
 Both the existing and the new Green Cards and EADs will remain valid until the expiration date shown on the card.